00Julian00/Nova/README.md

 - **Release Date:** 15.07.2024
 - **Changes:**
     - Now using llama-cpp-python for LLM inference for improved speed and reliability.
-Switched from Phi-3-mini-128k-instruct to Llama3-8b as the default offline LLM.
 More offline improvements are in development.
+    - Switched from Phi-3-mini-128k-instruct to Llama3-8b as the default offline LLM.
     - Added a 'Mixed' offline mode that uses Whisper (hosted on Groq) and Elevenlabs but runs Llama-3-8b on-device.

 ### Version 1.3